 FAQs

 VERY IMPORTANT FAQ!
 We recommend that people use the VP primary structure AS-IS, then do all modifying and customizing in the secondary structure.
 Without the required engineering background, one should not modify the primary structure which has been engineered, stressed, and now proven for over 40 years!
-(See VP-1 Plans, page 17) Because the VP primary structure is so very simple to begin with, it has been a natural for people to build upon with their own ideas.
+(See VP-1 Plans, page 17)

 Heavy pilots present no structural problem provided they realize that the allowable maneuver load factor is reduced when gross weight increases. (see VP-1 Plans, page 22 & Pilot’s Handbook, page 2.
 We recommend that other questions related to structural modifications to accommodate overweight pilots should be researched through Volksplane forums, parts vendors, and other internet search.